umaird/ao3scraper/README.md

   warnings: [ 'No Archive Warnings Apply' ], //warnings as array of strings
   authorPages: [ '/users/dpdog/pseuds/dpdog' ], //links to authors userpages as array of strings
   fandoms: [ 'Miraculous Ladybug' ], //fandoms as array of strings
-  collections: [ 'Challenge of the Day' ], //collections as array of strings
+  collections: [ 'Challenge of the Day' ] //collections as array of strings }
-  sfw: true //if the fic is safe for work as bool
-}
 ```

-Note that for E fics, a lot of this data will __not__ be returned.
+This data will be returned **regardless** of the fic rating.